Unidocs1/sphinx_repo_manager/source/getting_started/admin/upgrade.rst

 Editing the Deployment
 ======================

-The simplest way to upgrade an AcceleratXR platform service is to edit the deployment directly.
+The simplest way to upgrade an Xsolla Backend engine service is to edit the deployment directly.
 This is often useful when only upgrading a single service at a time.

 In a terminal run the following `kubectl` command.